 The man told me they lived in Wisconsin, West Allis or New Berlin, for a time back in the late 80’s through the 90’s.
 I told him where I grew up in Wisconsin, living in Ashland and Wauwatosa for the most part.
 He was very nice and listened as I told him how important I was, what I thought of Wisconsin sports, etc. I even told him about the blog I did on ASU moving their stadium.
 He told me he played there once back in the 70’s, I didn’t think much of the comment.
 I told his daughter about what we say about West Allis.
 I won’t repeat it since its the same thing Ashland people say about Hurley.
 If you want to know email me.
 Anyway, I was absorbed with myself, my baseball knowledge and frustrated as “all get out” I couldn’t remember who replaced Garvey.
 I could picture him, but couldn’t place him…

-They were very nice and I was very humbled.
-Even though, I enjoyed watching the game with them.
-I hope to keep the important lesson I learned in that I wouldn’t dismiss people “off handedly” again!
+They were very nice and I was humbled, I enjoyed watching the game with them.
+I hope to keep the lesson I learned, I wouldn’t dismiss people “off handedly” again!
 He doesn’t know how excited I was to meet him.
 I don’t get as excited about the players today as I did about the ones from when I was younger.
 Greg Brock, thanks for playing it the way you did with me.
 I needed some humility and I appreciated the humility you showed.
 If I were you, I would have been telling me I batted .300 in the MLB, etc. You showed a lot of class and please tell your wife for me, I remembered – “You were the one that replaced Garvey!”